 Anicka kept her heavily made-up eyes ahead as she pushed through the pedestrian ridden streets of the Roppogni district.
 Although water proof and more expensive than a couple fancy dinners, the heavy rains and oppressive humidity of Tokyo still forced streaks of the mascara and eyeliner underneath her eyes.
 Drops of water fell from the overcast sky providing a slight cooling sensation her back.
-She put her hand on the butterfly knife she had recently purchased, the heavily shaded allies and dizzying neon lights not enticing her to let her guard down.
+She put her hand on the butterfly knife she had recently purchased, the heavily shaded alleys and dizzying neon lights not enticing her to let her guard down.

 Walking into her place of work, she quickly scanned the establishment.
 The place was brimming with rich Japanese businessmen, foreign visitors, and stunning women.
 The air was thick with wafts of cigarette smoke and the odors of men overcompensating with outrageous amounts of cologne.
 Several smiles and nods were given to her as she strode into the backroom.
 Jetta, a leggy blonde from Australia and Liana, a petite Romanian sat together drinking ice water with somber looks on their faces.